veronikakontos/TravelDestination/README.md

-# Travel Destination - a simple social media website for those who love to share travel destinations and ideas
+# Travel Destination - a simple social media website for those who love to share travel destinations and ideas which city to go and have the best time
 <!-- > Live demo [_here_](https://www.example.com). -->